Treacherous/treacherous-view/readme.md

 The framework comes with built in strategies for the following:

 * `inline`    - This will append a message in-line, it is fairly basic and more of an example

-### View Triggers

-Like the strategies there is a [`IViewTrigger`](src/view-triggers/iview-trigger.ts) which defines the contract for all triggers.
-They can be as complex or as simple as needed as long as they adhere to the interface.

-#### View Triggers Registry

-Much like the strategy registry there is a trigger one too which by default comes with the built in triggers.

-#### Built in triggers

-The framework comes with built in triggers for the following:

-* `blur`      - Triggers validation when the DOM element blurs
-* `change`    - Triggers validation when the DOM element changes (blur & value changed)
-* `init`      - Triggers validation when the element is initialized, this happens only once
-* `interval`  - This will continually trigger validation on a given interval, you can tell it only to do so when focused
-* `keyup`     - Triggers validation when any key is released
-* `submit`    - Only triggers validation when a containing form is submitted

-Hopefully more will be added as the library evolves.

 ---